MicrosoftDocs/quantum-docs-pr/articles/contributing/api-design-principles.md

-    - Quantum chemistry APIs published by Microsoft as a part of the Quantum Development Kit should be placed into "Microsoft.Quantum.Chemistry."
-Functionality specific to implementing the Jordan--Wigner decomposition may be placed in "Microsoft.Quantum.Chemistry.JordanWigner," so that the primary interface for the quantum chemistry domain area is not concerned with implementations.
+    - Quantum chemistry APIs published by Microsoft as a part of the Quantum Development Kit should be placed into `Microsoft.Quantum.Chemistry`.
+Functionality specific to implementing the Jordan--Wigner decomposition may be placed in `Microsoft.Quantum.Chemistry.JordanWigner`, so that the primary interface for the quantum chemistry domain area is not concerned with implementations.